yastn/yastn/README.md

 Tests, which are also a good source of examples of usage, can be found in the folder `tests`.
 To verify that everything works, get `pytest`.
 See [Installing pytest](https://docs.pytest.org/en/6.2.x/getting-started.html) or `conda install -c conda-forge pytest`.
-Then you can test base yast.Tensor and also yast.mps modules
+Then you can test base yastn.Tensor and also yastn.mps modules

 ```
 cd tests